bo-wambui/alx-low_level_programming-1/0x01-variables_if_else_while/README.md

 <br>
 <li>Question #4<br>
 Which of the following are valid for statements in ANSI C and Betty-compliant?
-(Considering a and b two variables of type int)
+(Considering a and b two variables of type int) <br>

 ```
 for (a = 0; a < b; a++)
 {
     printf("%d\n", a);
 }

 ```
 <br>